Attempting to grow your business without marketing intelligence is a lot like driving without directions.

 The Benefits of Market Intelligence Data

 Marketers can use market intelligence to improve or scale a number of marketing activities.
 Let’s look at a few examples:

-Market intelligence relays important information about the common problems your customers face and the products that currently exist to address these problems.
+Market intelligence relays important information about common problems your customers face and the products that currently exist to address these problems.
 This type of information is critical when it comes to developing new or existing products.

 When you overprice a product, you’ll lose customers to a less expensive competitor.
 But, when you set your price too low, you fail to maximize potential revenue.

-Competitive analysis allows you to keep an eye on competitors and what actions you must take to gain the competitive advantage.
-In fact, 77% of businesses say holistic competitive intelligence is critical to successful marketing intelligence (source).
+Competitive analysis allows you to keep an eye on competitors and what actions you must take to gain a competitive advantage.
+In fact, 77% of businesses say holistic competitive intelligence is critical to successful marketing intelligence.

 4 Steps to Developing a Market Intelligence Program: